hexbatch/hexbatch-core/README.md

 ## Future links

-I think I will use this to make open api, need to see if can connect the act with the docs and how to put in examples https://github.com/zircote/swagger-php?tab=readme-ov-file
+I think I will use this to make open api, need to see if I can connect the act with the docs and how to put in examples https://github.com/zircote/swagger-php?tab=readme-ov-file

   https://github.com/DerManoMann/openapi-extras